tanmaya-panda1/telegraf/plugins/outputs/azure_data_explorer/README.md

   ## Creates tables and relevant mapping if set to true(default).
   ## Skips table and mapping creation if set to false, this is useful for running Telegraf with the lowest possible permissions i.e. table ingestor role.
   # create_tables = true

+  ## Ingestion into ADX can happen in managed [streaming](https://docs.microsoft.com/azure/data-explorer/kusto/management/streamingingestionpolicy) or [queued](https://docs.microsoft.com/azure/data-explorer/kusto/management/batchingpolicy) modes.
+Note: [Streaming ingestion](https://docs.microsoft.com/azure/data-explorer/ingest-data-streaming?tabs=azure-portal%2Ccsharp) has to be enabled on ADX [configure the ADX cluster] in case of "streaming" option.
+Refer the query below to check if streaming is enabled

+  # ingestion_type = "managed"
 ```

 ## Metrics Grouping